matuzo/HTMHell/hell/adventcalendar/2024/14/index.md

 **Clear Page Structure**
 - The `<nav>` element with a descriptive `aria-label` provides orientation for screenreader users and makes the [page structure](https://www.htmhell.dev/tips/landmarks/) immediately recognizable.
 - If `<nav>` cannot be used, the root element of the pagination can be assigned `role="navigation"` to ensure assistive technologies interpret the navigation correctly.
-- Distinct `aria-labels` (e.g. "Pagination of product listings" or "More pages of cookie recipes") help differentiate between navigation areas and provide additional context for the links.
+- Distinct `aria-label`s (e.g. "Pagination of product listings" or "More cookie recipes") help differentiate between navigation areas and provide additional context for the links.

 **Using** `<ul>` **or** `<ol>` **for Flexibility**
 - A list can improve the user experience for screenreader users.
 However, screenreaders interpret `<ul>` and `<ol>` differently, which can lead to confusion depending on the context: